Gatwick Airport Security

 Presents in liquid form (e.g. perfume, toiletries or alcohol) can be carried in cabin baggage but this is subject to the current measures.
 It would therefore be advisable to place such presents – unwrapped – in hold baggage.
 Liquids of any amount can still be stored in hold baggage.

-In addition to the restrictions on what is allowed in hand luggage, there are a number of items that must not be taken on board an aircraft, either as hand luggage or in the hold.
-Do not pack the following anywhere in your carry on or check in luggage:
+Here are a number of other items that must not be taken on board an aircraft or through security, either as hand luggage or in the hold.
+Please do not pack the following anywhere in your carry on or check-in luggage:

 |Flammable liquids and solids||Oxidisers|